-Through several simulations it was determined that a single pump well located near MW-30 and pumping at 7 gpm with a 200Ft. infiltration trench up-gradient would provide a capture zone sufficient to encompass all impacted monitoring wells.
+Through several simulations it was determined that a single pump well located near MW-30 and pumping at 7 gpm would provide a capture zone sufficient to encompass all impacted monitoring wells.
 The modeled potentiometric surface and flow lines are shown on Figure 2.